chris-official/chatbot/README.md

 To start chatting with the chatbot, simply open this URL in your browser.

 > [!WARNING]
-> When no API keys are provided, the chatbot will run in offline mode and will not make any API calls.
+> When no API keys are provided, the chatbot will automatically start in offline mode and will not make any API calls.
 > Instead, a default response will be displayed.
 For the chatbot to work properly, you must provide the API keys or
 > visit the online chatbot.